 When you click 'Join', your account name will be added to the trading roster.

 The funds required to join the battle will then be moved from your main balance to your trading battle sub-account.
+You can enter with any amount equal to or more than the minimal trading stack.
 As long as you are signed up for a battle, you cannot use those funds to trade with until the competition starts.

 If you want to trade with these funds before a battle, you can click on 'Leave battle' (shown below) and join back later before it starts: